grafana/k6/js/tc39/README.md

 # Introduction to a k6's TC39 testing

-This module tests k6 [Sobek](https://github.com/grafana/sobek) and the k6 Sobek+esbuild combo against the tc39 test suite.
+`js/tc39` package tests k6 [Sobek](https://github.com/grafana/sobek) and the k6 Sobek+esbuild combo against the tc39 test suite.

 Ways to use it:
 1. run ./checkout.sh to checkout the last commit sha of [test262](https://github.com/tc39/test262)